XenMobile Mail Manager 10.x

-XenMobile server rules.
-XenMobile server rules are references to an external XenMobile server that provides rules about managed devices.
-The XenMobile server can be configured with its own high-level rules that identify the devices to be allowed or blocked based on properties known to XenMobile, such as whether the device is jailbroken or whether the device contains forbidden apps.
+XenMobile Server rules: XenMobile Server rules are references to an external XenMobile Server that provides rules about managed devices.
+The XenMobile Server can be configured with its own high-level rules that identify the devices to be allowed or blocked based on properties known to XenMobile, such as whether the device is jailbroken or whether the device contains forbidden apps.
 XenMobile evaluates the high-level rules and produces a set of allowed or blocked ActiveSync Device IDs, which are then delivered to XenMobile Mail Manager.

-- Default Access - Unchanged.
-Any device that is not matched by either a local or XenMoble server rule will not have its access state modified in any way by XenMobile Mail Manager.
+- Default Access - Unchanged: Any device that is not matched by either a local or XenMobile server rule will not have its access state modified in any way by XenMobile Mail Manager.
 If a device has been placed into Quarantine mode by Exchange, no action is taken; for example, the only way to remove a device from Quarantine mode is to have an explicitly Local or XDM rule override the quarantine.

 About Rule Evaluations

 For each device that Exchange reports to XenMobile Mail Manager, the rules are evaluated in sequence, from highest to lowest priority as follows:

 - Local rules